-What can I claim for in a personal injury claim?
+What losses and damages can I claim for in an injury claim?

 If you have suffered an injury that was not your fault, the law entitles you to claim financial compensation.
 But what exactly can you claim for?